apify-projects/apify-extra-library/README.md

 - **Price filter splitting** - Common functionality for sites that limit number of results
 - **Parsing and time functions**

+## Versioning

+This library don't follow semver, and new versions will follow Apify SDK versions.

+For code compatible with SDK 0.21.11 and below, use the `0.21.11` tag For code compatible with SDK 0.22.0 and 1.0.0+, use `1.0.0` tag

 ## License

 Apache 2.0